 Remember this Mod Podge fail:

 I promised you that I would try again.
 And I did.
 I actually tried Mod Podging it again with a different pattern, but I still didn’t like it.
+(Which is inspired this post on How to Remove Mod Podge!)
 Then, I saw these from Anthropolgie:

 Those stones are semi-precious and the frames are CRAZY expensive ($548!).
 But, they got me thinking about a bag of rocks I had bought for a Girl Scouts craft we did for Mother’s Day.
 I had a bunch left over and I had been meaning to do something with them, but I wasn’t sure what.
 On a whim, I pulled out the old glue gun and started affixing stones to the frame.
 My husband thought I was insane.
 The frame is HUGE and the rocks are about the size of your fingertip.
 A lot of them are even smaller than that.
 I admit, for a while I thought I was insane, too.
 Who hand glues a bazillion rocks to a frame?
 But, soon I rounded the first corner of the frame, and I was really getting an idea of what it would look like when it was done.
 It was just the right green color, with lots of variation in the shades of green.
 Some of the stones have little flecks of gold in them and I loved how they played off of the brass inset molding of the mirror.

 Well, about 4 two hour gluing sessions later, I had FINALLY covered the entire frame.
 I was thrilled with how the head on view of the mirror came out, but I still had ugly bare sides to contend with.
 I grabbed some pretty ribbon from Michael’s and hot glued that to the edges of the mirror and now it is looking very polished and beautiful.
 Here’s a view with of the edges: